-18.2 SECURITIES—MISREPRESENTATIONS OR OMISSIONS—MATERIALITY
+18.3 SECURITIES—MISREPRESENTATIONS OR OMISSIONS—MATERIALITY

-An omission concerning a security is material if a reasonable investor would have regarded what was not disclosed to [him] [her] as having significantly altered the total mix of information [he] [she] took into account in deciding whether to buy or sell the security.
+An omission concerning a security is material if a reasonable investor would have regarded what was not disclosed to [him] [her] [it] as having significantly altered the total mix of information [he] [she] [it] took into account in deciding whether to buy or sell the security.

 You must decide whether something was material based on the circumstances as they existed at the time of the statement or omission.

 In Basic Inc. v.
-Levinson, 485 U.S. 224, 231 (1988), the Supreme Court adopted the standard for materiality developed in TSC Indus. v.
-Northway, Inc., 426 U.S. 438, 449 (1976) (whether a reasonable shareholder would "consider it important" or whether the fact would have "assumed actual significance") as the standard for actions under 15 U.S.C. § 78j(b).
+Levinson, 485 U.S. 224, 231 (1988), the Supreme Court adopted the standard for materiality developed in TSC Industries, Inc. v.
+Northway, Inc., 426 U.S. 438, 449 (1976), (whether a reasonable shareholder would "consider it important" or whether the fact would have "assumed actual significance") as the standard for actions under 15 U.S.C. § 78j(b).